 How much does online reputation management cost?

-Are you confused by reputation management pricing models?
-I’ll try to shed some light on things in this post.
 If you’re familiar with public relations and SEO, then you’ll know that costs vary significantly from one company to another.
-On the low end, you have freelance consultants and DIY software.
+On the low end, you have sole-proprietor consultants and DIY software.
 Then, in the middle, you find small regional firms with fewer than 20 employees.
 At the upper echelon, you have agencies and specialized businesses that provide services to large companies, enterprise brands and CEOs.
 Reputation management pricing works the same way.

 Just like those disciplines, experience and quality are vital to success.